AdobeDocs/experience-platform.en/help/hygiene/api/dataset-expiration.md

 | `displayName` | A display name for the expiration request. |
 | `description` | An description for the expiration request. |

 A 400 (Bad Request) HTTP status occurs if a dataset expiration already exists for the dataset.
-An unsuccessful response returns a 404 (Not Found) HTTP status if no such dataset expiration exists (or you do not have access to it).
+An unsuccessful response returns a 404 (Not Found) HTTP status if no such dataset expiration exists (or you do not have access to the dataset).

 ## Update a dataset expiration {#update}